nus-cs2103-AY2223S1/ip/docs/README.md

 ### Format: `deadline <description> /by <time>`

 Adds a Deadline task to the task list with the given description and time as deadline.
+If deadline is given in `yyyy-MM-dd` format, it will be automatically converted to `MMM dd yyyy` format.

 **Example of usage:**